awesomerank/awesomerank.github.io/lists/vinta/awesome-python.md

 *Implementations of Python.*

 * [CLPython ★226](https://github.com/metawilm/cl-python) - Implementation of the Python programming language written in Common Lisp.
-* [CPython ★12353](https://github.com/python/cpython) - **Default, most widely used implementation of the Python programming language written in C.** Optimizing Static Compiler for Python.
-Uses type mixins to compile Python into C or C++ modules resulting in large performance gains.
+* [CPython ★12353](https://github.com/python/cpython) - **Default, most widely used implementation of the Python programming language written in C.**
+* [Cython](http://cython.org/) - Optimizing Static Compiler for Python.
+Uses type mixins to compile Python into C or C++ modules resulting in large performance gains
 * [Grumpy](http://grump.io) - More compiler than interpreter as more powerful CPython2.7 replacement (alpha).
 * [IronPython ★366](https://github.com/IronLanguages/ironpython3) - Implementation of the Python programming language written in C# targeting the .NET Framework and Mono.
 * [Jython](https://hg.python.org/jython) - Implementation of Python programming language written in Java for the Java virtual machine (JVM).